aquilesC/1dparticletracking/docs/usage/HowDoesItWork.rst

 =================

 I will here give a basic explanation of how the algorithm works.
-For deeper information I refer you to `Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195`__ Note also that, some parts differ from the algorithm in the paper and I will hence point out these in this description.
+For deeper information I refer you to `Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195.`__ Note also that some parts differ from the algorithm in the paper and I will hence point out these in this description.

 __ https://www.sciencedirect.com/science/article/pii/S1047847705001267